 Changes to County services

-Due to facility closures and the need for physical distancing, some of the services we provide have changed.
+Due to the need for physical distancing, some of the services we provide have changed.

 We have introduced alternative bill payment methods.